EXCLUSIVE-China pushes Huarong to sell non-core units, mulls implicit support - sources

 A previous plan for the central bank to buy Huarong assets through a subsidiary was rejected by Chinese regulators, Reuters reported in April.

-(Reporting by Cheng Leng in Beijing, Julie Zhu in Hong Kong and Engen Tham in Shanghai; Additional reporting by Rong Ma in Beijing, Andrew Galbraith in Shanghai and Tom Arnold in London; Editing by Vidya Ranganathan, William Mallard and Jonathan Oatis)
+(Reporting by Cheng Leng in Beijing, Julie Zhu in Hong Kong and Engen Tham in Shanghai; Additional reporting by Rong Ma in Beijing and Andrew Galbraith in Shanghai; Editing by Vidya Ranganathan and William Mallard)

 ((cheng.leng@thomsonreuters.com; +8610-5669-2129;))